axeptia/customer-data-exporter/src/AxeptiaExporter.Console/Readme.md

 ##### More samples

-Use [this Link](https://www.connectionstrings.com/sql-server/) to find more ConnectionString samples
+Use [this Link](https://www.connectionstrings.com/sql-server/) to find more connection string samples

 ## Description of the axeptiaExportConfig.txt

-This file is just a sample, you must have you own configuration to have it work.
+The content of this file is just sample settings and must be replaced with your own settings.

 ```
 |[[Company]]|